StargateMC/IssueTracker/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us fix problems and improve your experience in-game
+about: Create a report to help us fix problems and improve your experience in-game that do not crash the client
 title: "Bug - "
-labels: Bug
+labels: bug
 assignees: ''

 ---